What is an ion?

 Air is a mixture of gases including nitrogen, oxygen, carbon dioxide, water vapor and other trace gases, any one or more of which can be ionized.
 When any one or more of these gas molecules gains or loses an electron is becomes charged and thus called air ions.

-According to Wikipedia an air ionizer is a device that uses high voltage to ionize or electrically charge air molecules.
-Air ionizers are used in many different applications from purifying the air of particulates, contaminants and allergens to controlling electrostatic discharge (ESD) in work environments.
+An air ionizer is a device that uses high voltage to ionize or electrically charge air molecules.
+Air ionizers are used in many different applications from purifying the air of particulates, contaminants, and allergens to controlling electrostatic discharge (ESD) in work environments.

 There are two methods air ionizers work.
 The first is alpha ionization, which uses a nuclear source such as polonium 210.
 The polonium 210 particles collide with the air, transferring electrons, causing the neutral air molecules to become negative ions.
 Since the polonium loses electrons, it becomes a positive ion.
 Alpha ionizers are beneficial because they create an equal number of positive and negative ions.